NOTE: The Radiance Foundation does not advocate for any particular political candidate. We simply advocate for the truth.

 A lot has changed since the Party of Lincoln took on the inhumanity of racism and passed landmark legislation to restore what the institution of slavery tried to destroy.
 Despite the rhetoric from many liberals’ mouths that “nothing has changed” since the (second) Civil Rights era, we had a president of mixed racial lineage in the White House.
 I’m as black as Obama, and our country has come a long way.
 From slavery to the presidency, many barriers have been overcome since President Abraham Lincoln issued that monumental declaration–the Emancipation Proclamation–and changed the course of history.

-The Democrat party (the party of slavery, separate-but-equal Jim Crow laws, lynchings, KKK, poll taxes, literacy tests, and now the party of abortion) doesn’t seem to like its role in that history.
-Any time you hear liberal politicians talking about civil rights, they act as if the Democrat party led the fight for African-Americans, women, and other minorities in this country.
-It was the Republican party that introduced and passed all Reconstruction Amendments (13th through the 15th) and introduced nearly every African-American civil rights bill from the end of the Civil War through the mid 20th century.
+The Democrat party (the party of slavery, separate-but-equal Jim Crow laws, lynchings, KKK, poll taxes, literacy tests, and now the party of unlimited abortion and infanticide) doesn’t seem to like its role in that history.
+Any time you hear so-called “progressive” politicians talking about civil rights, they act as if the Democrat party led the fight for African-Americans, women, and other minorities in this country.
+It was the Republican Party that introduced and passed all Reconstruction Amendments (13th through the 15th) and introduced nearly every African-American civil rights bill from the end of the Civil War through the mid 20th century.
 The Civil Rights bills of the 50s and 60s were mere copies of bills defeated by Democrats nearly 100 years prior, and the GOP still voted in overwhelmingly larger margins than Dems.
 Yet the DNC gets away with launching historical drivel like VotingRightsMatter.org–an advertising effort launched to coincide with the 50th Anniversary of the March on Washington for Jobs and Freedom.
 Ironically, it was Democrats who voted unanimously against the 15th Amendment, which guaranteed the right to vote (for men, at least) regardless of “race, color, or previous condition of servitude”.

 Voting rights do matter.
 Civil Rights do matter.
 But without Life…without truth…none of it matters.